Cyril Newall, 1st Baron Newall: New Zealand and later life

 A second conflict emerged just before the end of his term, when in 1945, the Labour government sought to abolish the country quota, a system that gave additional electoral seats in rural areas.
 Farming groups – predominantly National-supporting – strongly opposed the move, and argued that such a major change could only be made after gaining approval in a general election.
 Newall sympathised, and advised Fraser to wait until after the election, but did not feel it was appropriate to intervene; he assented to the bill.

 Following his return from New Zealand in 1946, Newall was raised to the peerage as Baron Newall, of Clifton upon Dunsmoor, in the county of Warwick.
 He spoke in the House of Lords rarely, making five speeches between 1946 and 1948 and one in 1959, mostly addressing defence issues.
 Newall died at his home at Welbeck Street in London on 30 November 1963, at which time his son Francis inherited his title.

+Newall is buried with his wife Olive at St Mary Magdalene in Tormarton, South Gloucestershire.